Raregendary/SimpleBeatmapAnalyzer/README.md

 1. Click the arrow on **JI**->**Sort Largest to Smallest**

 # To Do:
-1. Create a config file with options.
+1. Create a column config file and options file.
 1. Add counter for cut streams
 1. Calculate AVG jump Spacing and AVG jump Distance
 1. Option to be able to generate Osu links and Osu Direct links